eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/dataReader/createDataReader.rst

 Profile based creation of a DataReader
 --------------------------------------

-Instead of using a :ref:`dds_layer_subscriber_dataReaderQos`, the name of a profile can be used to create a :ref:`dds_layer_subscriber_dataReader` with the :func:`create_datareader_with_profile` member function on the :ref:`dds_layer_subscriber_subscriber` instance.
+Instead of using a DataReaderQos, the name of a profile can be used to create a DataReader with the |Subscriber::create_datareader_with_profile-api|
+member function on the Subscriber instance.

 Mandatory arguments are:

- * A :ref:`dds_layer_topic_topic` bound to the data type that will be transmitted.
+ * A Topic bound to the data type that will be transmitted.

- * A string with the name that identifies the :ref:`dds_layer_subscriber_dataReader`.
+ * A string with the name that identifies the DataReader.

 Optional arguments are:

- * A Listener derived from :ref:`dds_layer_subscriber_dataReaderListener`, implementing the callbacks that will be triggered in response to events and state changes on the :ref:`dds_layer_subscriber_dataReader`.
+ * A Listener derived from DataReaderListener, implementing the callbacks that will be triggered in response to events and state changes on the DataReader.
    By default empty callbacks are used.

- * A :class:`StatusMask` that activates or deactivates triggering of individual callbacks on the :ref:`dds_layer_subscriber_dataReaderListener`.
+ * A |StatusMask-api| that activates or deactivates triggering of individual callbacks on the DataReaderListener.
    By default all events are enabled.

-:func:`create_datareader_with_profile` will return a null pointer if there was an error during the operation, e.g. if the provided QoS is not compatible or is not supported.
+|Subscriber::create_datareader_with_profile-api| will return a null pointer if there was an error during the operation,
+e.g. if the provided QoS is not compatible or is not supported.
 It is advisable to check that the returned value is a valid pointer.

 .. note::